lambdaclass/concrete/ROADMAP.md

 exit status 42, and compare that structured observation with interpreter and LLVM. `--emit-qbe`, `--backend qbe`, unavailable-tool diagnostics, no-fallback behavior, and a debug bundle containing source/Core/SSA/QBE IL/tool facts must all work for this one program.
-Then expand in this order unless a failing oracle forces a different dependency: branches/phi -> direct calls -> integer widths and casts -> checked arithmetic/traps -> stack memory -> globals/strings -> aggregates/enums -> indirect/extern calls -> builtins -> test mode.
-Each step must stay runnable; no "all operations implemented, testing later" batch.
+Then expand in this order unless a failing backend or differential case forces a different dependency: branches/phi -> direct calls -> integer widths and casts -> checked arithmetic/traps -> stack memory -> f32/f64 arithmetic, comparisons, and checked conversions -> globals/strings -> aggregates/enums -> indirect/extern calls -> builtins -> test mode.
+Each step must stay runnable;
+no "all operations implemented, testing later" batch.

 LLVM-refactor rule: moving existing code behind `CodegenInput`, layout facts, the runtime manifest, or the backend driver must initially produce